Gigantes Island [ Islas de Gigantes ]

 Via Roxas Airport, Roxas City, Capiz

-If you are coming from Manila, you may opt to go to Islas de Gigantes via Roxas Airport in Roxas City, Capiz because it’s the nearest airport.
+If you are coming from Manila, you may opt to go to Gigantes Island via Roxas Airport in Roxas City, Capiz because it’s the nearest airport.
 From Roxas City, you can take the Ceres buses (Vallacar Transit) with Estancia Route.

 Via Iloilo International Airport, Iloilo City.